Leo-rojo/iQoE_Dataset_and_Code/Subjective_assesments/readme.md

 ## Subjective assessments:
-* Generation of videos:
+* In folder video_generation is possible to generate videos:
-  * in video_generations folder follow the readme.md file in Video_preparation to generate video chunks for the different rungs of the encoding ladder.
+  1. Video_preparation: follow the readme.md file to generate video chunks for the different rungs of the encoding ladder.
-  * in video_generations folder follow the readme.md file in Experience_pool_generation to generate the video pool of impaired videos.
+  2. Experience_pool_generation: follow the readme.md file to generate the experience set.
-* Web site creation:
-  * in iQoE_web folder follow the readme.md file in to create the web site for running iQoE in real scenario.
+* In iQoE_web there is the code for developing the web site for subjective assessments, more detail in the readme.md file

+#### info
+1. You need to have FFmpeg installed in your computer to generate the videos.
-  * in the real website implementation we implemented a mechanism that return a unique code to be used by Microworkers workers to verify that they completed the assessment.
+2. In the real website implementation we implemented a mechanism that return a unique code to be used by Microworkers workers to verify that they completed the assessment.
 This mechanism is not present in this implementation.

-You need to have FFmpeg installed in your computer to generate the videos.